South America

 In Argentina, the 13th salary, known as "aguinaldo," is a mandatory annual bonus payment for employees.
 It is calculated based on the gross salary earned throughout the year, with employees receiving 1/12th of their annual salary for each month worked.

 The bonus is typically paid in two installments with the first between June 1st and June 30th, and the second between December 1st and December 18th.
+It is calculated as 50% of the highest monthly gross salary received in the previous six months, including any bonuses.
 The 13th salary is subject to taxes and deductions, and specific rules may apply depending on collective bargaining agreements or employment contracts.

 Taxes & Local Employment Costs